The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 19. Arc Routing Problem (ARP)

-The goal of the Arc Routing Problem (ARP) is to find the best set of routes for a fleet of vehicles to travel in order to service a number of arcs or edges in a transportation network.
+The goal of the Arc Routing Problem (ARP) is to find the best set of routes for a fleet of vehicles to service several arcs or edges in a transportation network.
 The objective of the ARP is to reduce the overall distance traveled by all vehicles while ensuring that each arc or edge is serviced within a predetermined time window.

 Each arc or edge in the network must be visited by one or more vehicles.
 The ARP is relevant for sectors like trash pickup or mail delivery where it’s important to effectively service network edges to save on transportation expenses.